jahidulpabelislam/sticky-footer.js/README.md

 ### jQuery

-Has been tested with all major versions - v1+
+Has been tested with all major versions from v1.7

 ### Browser